Opposition to the Russian Orthodox Church during the Russian Civil War: Rejection of miracles

 One of the most famous of these supposed miracles occurred in the village of Kalinovka near Vinnitsa in Ukraine.
 A detachment of mounted police had come to the village in order to close the local church, but they were met by hostile crowds.
 The crowds were too big for the police to force their way through and so they retreated.
 Not far from the church, however, there was a traditional Crucifix standing at a crossroads, and the policemen in frustration fired at the crucifix.
-One of the bullets hit the crucifix in Christ's side and suddenly blood gushed out of the hole reportedly.
+One of the bullets hit the crucifix in Christ's side and, reportedly, blood suddenly gushed out of the hole.
 One of the policemen lost control of himself and fell off his horse, while the others took off.
 The crowd went on its knees and prayed in front of the bleeding crucifix.
 The news spread and thousands of people came to see it.
 The blood reportedly kept running out for several days.
-Soon after more police came with orders to hack down the crucifix but each time they returned in failure under the claim that some force was preventing them from approaching it.
+Soon after more police came with orders to hack down the crucifix, but each time they returned in failure under the claim that some force was preventing them from approaching it.
 The local communist press tried to explain the phenomena by claiming that there had been an accumulation of water in the wooden cross behind the metallic figure, and that once the bullet hit the metal, the water, which had turned red from the metal's rust, must have seeped through.
 The crowds brought crosses with them that they set up beside it, prayed before it and dipped cloths in the miraculous blood.
-For days and nights they sang hymns as well as burned candles.
+For days and nights, they sang hymns as well as burned candles.
 Priests were absent in fear.
 Many atheists reportedly converted after seeing this.

-At the very first opportunity the Soviets destroyed the bleeding Crucifix and all adjacent crosses.
+At the first, opportunity the Soviets destroyed the bleeding Crucifix and all adjacent crosses.
 It was later claimed that a commission of experts had reported that the fluid coming out of the bullet hole was not blood.
-The people who had gathered there that day were later depicted as drunkards, fools and scum, and it was claimed that the kissing of the Crucifix had resulted in an outbreak of syphilis as well as mass robberies.
+The people who had gathered there that day were later depicted as drunkards, fools, and scum, and it was claimed that the kissing of the Crucifix had resulted in an outbreak of syphilis and mass robberies.